 Some activities, such as the sale and supply of alcohol or late hours catering, require a licence.
-Please contact Licensing for more information on o131 529 4208 or email licensing@edinburgh.gov.uk.
+Please contact Licensing for more information on 0131 529 4208 or email licensing@edinburgh.gov.uk.
 The Civic Government (Scotland) Act 1982 (Licensing of houses in Multiple Occupation) Order 2000, requires operators of HMOs to obtain a licence alowing permission to be given to occupy a house as a HMO where it is the only or principal residence of three or more unrelated people.
+Part 5 of the Housing (Scotland) Act 2006 requires HMOs to be licensed unless exempt.
+A license gives permission to occupy a house as an HMO.
+An HMO is a house where three or more unrelated people reside as their main residence.